 Human trafficking is a global, complex, and heartbreaking issue

 For approximately 40 million people, it’s not some obscure, disconnected concept that’s hard to comprehend; it’s a reality they’re forced to live in daily.
-If we want to effectively contribute to the eradication of modern slavery, we must first understand what causes human trafficking and the effects on those involved.
-Only then can we start making strategic moves to stop human trafficking and truly help those in need.
+If we want to effectively contribute to the eradication of modern slavery, we must first understand what causes human trafficking and the effects of human trafficking on those involved.
+Only then can we start making strategic moves to stop this crime and truly help those in need.

 What causes human trafficking?

 The root cause of human trafficking is traffickers1

 Traffickers prey on others’ weaknesses, unfortunate circumstances, unfamiliarity, and inexperience.
 Traffickers are trained to identify vulnerability and use expert manipulation tactics to persuade and control their victims.
 They identify a void and offer to fill it.

 Vulnerability creates opportunity for traffickers